CarlJohnston/domauthority_client/README.md

     $ rake db:migrate && RAILS_ENV=test rake db:migrate
     ```

-7. Start the backend server on port 4000.
+7. Start the server server on port 4000.

     ```$ rails s -p 4000```

-8. Open a new shell and navigate to the frontend.
+8. Open a new shell and navigate to the client.

-    ```$ cd domauthority/frontend```
+    ```$ cd domauthority/client```

 9. Install node modules.